Goatflakes/Bill-Of-Materials/Glossary.md

  "burn" so it usually is considered a type of power rather than than a liquid fuel.

- There are other sorts of power such as Botania's mana and Thaumcraft vis, but these can be tracked just the same as other sorts of power or other consumable ingredient.
+ There are other sorts of power such as [Botania's](#botania) mana and [Thaumcraft's](#thaumcraft) vis, but these can be tracked just the same as other sorts of power or other consumable ingredient.

 ### Recipe
  A list of subassemblies that can be put together to make a desired end